pdotnext/linux/serversecurity/SELINUX.md

 # http_port_t                    tcp      80, 81, 443, 488, 8008, 8009, 8443, 9000
 ```

-So if you change the port in the list mentioned above, httpd service will start but if you change to something e.g 82 it won't work.
-Lets say you wish to add different port, then you must changes in httpd.conf file and update semanage
+So if you change the port in the list mentioned above, </br>
+httpd service will start but if you change to something </br>
+e.g 82 it won't work.
+Lets say you wish to add different port, </br>
+then you must changes in httpd.conf file and update semanage.

 ```shell
 sudo semanage port --add --type http_port_t --proto tcp 82